reactjs/react.dev/content/docs/hooks-faq.md

 >Note
 >
->We recommend to [pass `dispatch` down in context](#how-to-avoid-passing-callbacks-down) rather than individual callbacks in props.
+>We recommend that you [pass `dispatch` down in context](#how-to-avoid-passing-callbacks-down) rather than individual callbacks in props.
 The approach below is only mentioned here for completeness and as an escape hatch.
 >
 >Also note that this pattern might cause problems in the [concurrent mode](/blog/2018/03/27/update-on-async-rendering.html).
 We plan to provide more ergonomic alternatives in the future, but the safest solution right now is to always invalidate the callback if some value it depends on changes.